 Applying sunscreen at the right time is crucial for it to work effectively.

-Apply sunscreen before going for a run and periodically throughout a run for full coverage and prevention.
+Apply sunscreen before running and periodically throughout a run for full coverage and prevention.

-Chemical sunscreens, or sunscreens that absorb sunlight, must be applied 20 minutes before sun exposure.
+Chemical sunscreens, which absorb sunlight, must be applied 20 minutes before sun exposure.
 This small buffer allows your skin to soak in the chemicals before being exposed to UV rays.

 Once you’re out running, reapply liberally every 30 minutes to exposed sites.
 This may seem like overkill, but studies have proven it to be effective in combating sweat and other grime that reduces sunscreen’s success rate.

 Just as important as proper application is the type of sunscreen runners use.
 With all the sweating we do as runners, having high-quality sweat-resistant sunscreen is a must.

 Marathoners use long-lasting, sweat-resistant sunscreens designed for sports usage.
 Sunscreen used by marathoners is also often of higher SPF (sun protection factor) to account for the prolonged amount of time spent in the sun.

 The best sunscreen for marathoners is one with a high SPF and that is sweat-resistant.